All API HubAll API Hub

 • The higher up it is, the higher its priority.

-3. After adjustment, it will be immediately saved to local preferences and applied to the account list sorting logic.
+3. After adjustment, changes will be immediately saved to local preferences and applied to the account list sorting logic.

-1. Find the toggle switch on a rule card (usually located on the right side of the card).
+1. Locate the toggle switch on a rule card (usually on the right side of the card).

-2. Turning off the switch means the rule is ignored during sorting; turning it on includes it in the sorting calculation.
+2. Turning the switch off means the rule will be ignored during sorting; turning it on includes it in the sorting calculation.

-3. After toggling, it will also be immediately saved and update the account list display order.
+3. After toggling, changes will also be immediately saved and the account list display order updated.

 Sorting Examples

-• Example One: Focus on Abnormalities + Current Site
+• Example One: Focus on Anomalies + Current Site

 • Rule order: Health Status → Current Site → Pinned Priority.